-Narrowing down to robotic ethics, it is the ethical learning of robots than occur whether robots pose a threat to humans or whether some uses of robots are problematic.
+Narrowing down to robotic ethics, it is the ethical learning of robots that occurs whether robots pose a threat to humans or whether some uses of robots are problematic.
 For instance, killer robots in war.
-Another concern is related to how robots should be designed to behave ethically which is called as machine ethics.
+Another concern is related to how robots should be designed to behave ethically which is called machine ethics.

 What is Robotic Ethics?

 The issues are as old as the robot itself.
-Robotic ethics require the team of experts from several disciplines who knows about the laws and regulations of the technological achievements in the robotics and AI.
+Robotic ethics require a team of experts from several disciplines who knows about the laws and regulations of the technological achievements in robotics and AI.